 3. You can choose to create your own design or use existing ones

-There are also templates already integrated in the software for visually appealing presentation and for those who want a quick and nice design.
+There are also templates already integrated into the software for visually appealing presentations and for those who want a quick and nice design.
 Furthermore, PowerPoint will give you design ideas with the images and elements you chose to have on slides.

-If you customize the slides you have the Master Slide, it will help you set the fonts, images (logos) and other preferences to all the slides.
+If you customize the slides you have the Master Slide, it will help you set the fonts, images (logos), and other preferences for all the slides.
 The master slide is the top slide in the thumbnail pane on the left side of the window.

 4. Multiple uses

 An adaptable and perceptive tool is how our founder described PowerPoint in a previous article.
-That is because this software is not only for presentations (even though it is most known for them), but also for other types of materials, such as flyers, marketing materials, gifs, videos or CVs.
-We do in PowerPoint infographics, our social media posts and the presentations for clients.
+That is because this software is not only for presentations (even though it is most known for them), but also for other types of materials, such as flyers, marketing materials, gifs, videos, or CVs.
+We do PowerPoint infographics, our social media posts, and presentations for clients.

 89% of people use PowerPoint to create presentations.

 Read more about how you can use PowerPoint:

 5. Export in different formats